1stdibs/webpack-treemap-plugin/README.md

 ```

 ## Usage:
 to build a treemap just add this package to plugins in your webpackConfig and invoke it with a boolean.
-The boolean decides whether to make a treemap or pass a boolean noop to webpack.
+The boolean decides whether to make a treemap or pass a noop to webpack.
 I recomend controlling this boolean with an environment variable.

 ```js
 webpackConfig.plugins.push();